National Front of Catalonia (2013): Foundation

-Former members of the original FNC made a statement saying that when they had dissolved the FNC in 1990, they had approved in the last General Assembly that no-one would use the name in future, and that the ideology defended by the new FNC was different from the progressivism that the original FNC stood for.
+Former members of the original FNC made a statement saying that when they had dissolved the FNC in 1990, they had approved in the last General Assembly that no-one would use the name in future, and that the ideology defended by the new FNC was different from the socialism that the original FNC stood for.
 On June 27, 2014, Jordi Casacuberta i Pere Soler re-introduced the party with the name of National Democratic Bloc in Girona.
 They were defined as social conservatives and republicans.

-They wanted to present tenths of lists for the 2015 local elections, but finally they didn't do so.
+They wanted to present tenths of lists for the 2015 local elections, but never did so.
 The party announced they would not participate in Catalan regional elections before independence in order to avoid dividing the vote.

 2019 local elections

 In the 2019 local elections, the party presented a list in Ripoll, with the same name as the National Front of Catalonia, dissolved in 1990.
 The first on the list was Sílvia Orriols Serra and the second candidate was Fina Guix, who had been a councillor for Convergència i Unió in the previous legislature.
 Alternative for Ripoll, the Republican Left of Catalonia, Together for Catalonia and the Socialists' Party of Catalonia pledged not to negotiate or work with the other two candidates from the FNC and Som Catalans, because they believed they were racist.
 The FNC denied this allegation.
 The party obtained 503 votes (9.44%) and Sílvia Orriols Serra was elected as a councillor.

 During the 2020 coronavirus pandemic, Sílvia Orriols left the FNC because of differences with the party on how to «face the serious national situation and the problem of immigration».
 As she continued to be councillor, the FNC was left without representation.
+She would later form the Catalan Alliance party.

+2023 local elections

+In the 2023 local elections, the party presented a total of 9 lists.
+Sergi Perramon, former member of the JNC and current general secretary of the Catalan Business Circle, and Maria Àngels Curtichs obtained the act of councilors in Manresa, and in the municipality of La Masó, with a candidacy led by former Junts councilor Albert Camps, obtained an absolute majority of four seats.
+In total, the FNC collected 3,529 votes throughout Catalonia.